 “C’mon, Barry!” said Iris.
 “It’s a relay sack race.
 You hop across the grass and tag your partner, who hops back to the starting line.
 I signed us up.”

 “Sure!” said Barry pleasantly.
 “Only, I’m not much for any kind of speed.
 I had a scare when I was a kid on an amusement park ride once.”

 He and Iris lined up, and he watched with pleasure as she and the first group of contestants began to hop across the grass while the crowd cheered, crying out their encouragement.
 The ever-spunky Iris swiftly pulled ahead of the rest, and Barry prepared to reach out and tag her.

 Just as he saw her hand moving in what was slow motion to his super-swift senses, he also spotted a strange beam of energy shoot across the sky to strike the huge banner that proclaimed the Picture News Company Picnic.
 Great Scott!
-That’s nothing natural!
-I think I’ve seen that particular type of energy before! he thought.
+That’s nothing natural! he thought.
+I think I’ve seen that particular type of energy before!